Delimiter: Here document

-A Here document allows the inclusion of arbitrary content by describing a special end sequence.
+A here document allows the inclusion of arbitrary content by specifying a special end sequence.
 Many languages support this including PHP, bash scripts, ruby and perl.
-A here document starts by describing what the end sequence will be and continues until that sequence is seen at the start of a new line.
+A here document starts by describing what the end sequence is and continues until that sequence occurs at the start of a new line.
+If the content is known, this technique avoids delimiter collision since an end sequence can be chosen that does not exist in the content.